 That’s even truer today as the COVID pandemic has accelerated the use of remote and distant learning technologies that have exponentially increased the digital attack surface for education systems.
 School divisions with their data-rich environments are now in the crosshairs of malicious actors who exploit their vulnerabilities for monetary gain.
 It’s clearer than ever that K-12 programs need a more robust cybersecurity strategy.

-Join us on February 10 at 2PM ET for The K-12 Cybersecurity Crisis, when an expert panel of leading school district CIOs, CTOs, and industry experts from around the country will discuss the current state of cybersecurity at the K-12 levels.
+Watch this on-demand webinar, where an expert panel of leading school district CIOs, CTOs, and industry experts from around the country will discuss the current state of cybersecurity at the K-12 levels.

 Topics at this panel discussion will include:

 - What methods have been used to maintain good cyber hygiene and hold bad actors at bay

 - A review of federal legislation and actions being conducted by the Cybersecurity & Infrastructure Security Agency (CISA)